mattermost/mattermost-handbook/contributors/contributors/community-edi.md

 Other ways we foster diversity, inclusion, and belonging:

-1. **Images:** We promote the use of images that represent a diverse group of users, customers, and community members.
-When we see a lack of diverse representation, we speak up and actively help update those images when possible.
+1. **Images:** We promote the use of images that represent a wide range of group of users, customers, and community members.
-2. **Speakers:** As event organizers and participants, we seek to include a diverse set of speakers in events that we organize or sponsor.
+2. **Speakers:** As event organizers and participants, we seek to include a comprehensive range of speakers in events that we organize or sponsor.
 3. **We are open-minded:** We actively seek feedback and keep an open mind about our current policies.
-We are open to change and are willing to make structural changes to ensure that we continue to foster EDI among our team and the wider community.
+We are open to change and are willing to make structural changes to ensure that we continue to foster inclusivity among our team and the wider community.
-4. **We retain a growth-mindset and keep learning:** We read articles, attend workshops, and participate in training that helps educate us about how to foster EDI in our community and how to be inclusive ourselves.
+4. **We retain a growth-mindset and keep learning:** We read articles, attend workshops, and participate in training that helps educate us about how to foster inclusivity in our community and how to be inclusive ourselves.
-5. **We encourage a diverse set of community members to participate in research:** We recognize the product inclusivity is important and that we need to build with our community, not just for them.
+5. **We encourage a varied set of community members to participate in research:** We recognize that product inclusivity is important and that we need to build with our community, not just for them.